 As indicated in Note 22, in 2017/18 the Fund became a partner in BCPP as its chosen route to pool investment assets across the LGPS.
 BCPP is the organisation set up to run pooled LGPS investments for the Fund and initially 11 other Pension Funds.
 The company is a private limited company limited by shares and its company number is 10795539.
 BCPP was incorporated in May 2017 and initially issued 12 £1 A Ordinary shares.
+There are now 11 £1 A Ordinary shares in issuance following the merger of two of the founding members of the BCPP (Northumberland County Council Pension Fund and Tyne and Wear Pension Fund) in 2020/21.
 The shares have full voting rights, dividend and capital distribution rights.
 Cumbria County Council as Administering Authority for the Cumbria Local Government Pension Scheme holds £1 of A Ordinary share capital.
 For accounting purposes this holding is included and reported within the Cumbria LGPS Annual Report and Accounts.

-There are no material transactions in respect of related parties requiring separate reporting for 2020/21.
+There are no material transactions in respect of related parties requiring separate reporting for 2022/23.

 Senior employees of the main Employer organisations within the Cumbria Local Government Pension Scheme (LGPS), Members of the Cumbria Pensions Committee and Cumbria Local Pension Board, and senior officers with significant influence on the Fund were asked to complete a declaration on related parties.
-An examination of the returns for 2020/21 reveals that there were no material transactions between the members/officers and their families affecting involvement with the Fund.
+An examination of the returns for 2022/23 reveals that there were no material transactions between the members/officers and their families affecting involvement with the Fund.
 Each member of the Pensions Committee formally considers conflicts of interest at each meeting and the outcome is declared in the public minutes.
 Any transactions as have been identified are either non-material or are associated with the normal activities of the individuals in question.

 Related parties returns are sent to the main employer organisations, and the aim is for receipt of returns to cover at least 85% of the active membership.
-This target has been exceeded in 2020/21, with 90% coverage.
+This target has been exceeded in 2022/23, with 90% coverage.